makrai/notes/README.md

 * a word’s polysemy structure is largely governed by systematic sense alternations that form overarching patterns across the vocabulary.
 While (Apresjan, 1974; Nunberg, 1995; Pustejovsky, 1995)
-* psycholinguistic studies confirm the psychological validity of regularity in
+* psycholinguistic studies confirm the psychological validity of regularity
   * ie systematic relatedness of senses affects how the human mental lexicon is learned, represented, and processed (Frisson, 2015; Klepousniotou et al., 2012; Rabagliati and Snedeker, 2013;